 A better example, again from Arizona, is the Newtown Community Development Corporation Community Land Trust and their Tempe Micro Estates proposal.
-They are planning 13 each, 600 square foot homes on a 0.57 acre plot of land in a single family neighborhood of Tempe, Arizona.
-They are effectively subdividing the land, so each home has its own plot, including small yard, along with a common area for a community garden, community room and a shared parking lot (one parking space per home).
+They are planning 13 each, 600 square foot homes on a 0.57-acre plot of land in a single-family neighborhood of Tempe, Arizona.
+They are effectively subdividing the land, so each home has its own plot, including a small yard, along with a common area for a community garden, community room, and a shared parking lot (one parking space per home).
 Their stated goal is as follows:

 “These homes are designed for maximum flexibility, allowing for affordable, high-quality housing for artists, healthcare, restaurant, and service workers who are on the low- to moderate-income scale.
 Targeting people who may work in Tempe but who otherwise cannot afford to purchase a home here.
 Our goal is to balance the pros and cons of traditional tiny-home developments with the current demand we’re seeing from our clients.”

 My only criticism is that there is too much land devoted to parking and that there might be an opportunity to unbundle parking and offer alternatives to traditional car ownership [a great primer on parking and the question of whether the costs of building for cars versus people is provided in this infograph by BetterParking101 (PDF)].